 Mistake #3: Underestimating Shopper Expectations

-While the objective of customer experience hasn’t changed over the past year, the circumstances under which retailers must deliver experiences has.
+While the objective of customer experience hasn’t changed over the past year, the circumstances under which retailers must deliver experiences have.
 Face-to-face interactions shifted to virtual overnight.
 Customers became simultaneously impatient and hesitant, focused on economic, health, and family issues, as they made purchasing decisions.
 Even before the pandemic, none of the retailers, whether multichannel or digital-only, had made it to the “Excellent” category (score of 85% to 100%) in Forrester’s annual CX Index report.